• Skip to main content

 Here are some notes on key ingredients.
 For a full list of ingredients, check out the recipe card below.

-• Active Sourdough Starter- This blueberry sourdough loaf needs a bubbly, active starter to rise properly.
-Want to use sourdough discard instead?
-Choose some that’s only a few days old.
-Just keep in mind, the dough might take longer to rise.
+• Active Sourdough Starter- Use a bubbly, active starter for the best rise.
+You can use sourdough discard that’s 1–2 days old, but the dough may take longer to rise.

 • Kosher Salt- Enhances the flavor of the bread.
-I use Diamond Crystal Kosher Salt, which is about 8.4 grams per tablespoon.
+I use Diamond Crystal Kosher Salt, which is about 2.8 grams per teaspoon.
 If you're using table salt or Morton's brand, be sure to measure by weight or use about half the amount.

 The ingredients to make lemon blueberry sourdough bread.
 Each ingredient is labeled with text.
 They include blueberries, sourdough starter, water, lemon juice, lemon zest, kosher salt, and bread flour.